cometbft/knowledge-base/p2p/reactors/switch-peer.md

 This document discusses why the [p2p API for reactors][p2p-api] is provided both by the `Switch` and a number of `Peer` instances.

+## `Switch` instance

+The main point of discussion in the case of the `Switch` is that several of its most used methods include a `Peer` instance.

+This is the case of the methods to disconnect from a peer (`StopPeerForError` and `StopPeerGracefully`) and mark a peer as good (`MarkPeerAsGood`).
+Those methods could instead be offered by the `Peer` interface.
+The problem is that their implementation requires information and logic belonging to the `Switch` instance and would therefore require some processing by the `Switch`.

+There are also `Switch` methods that use the list of connected peers:
+`Peers()`, `NumPeers()`, and `Broadcast()`.
+Those methods could be implemented by reactors themselves, as they are aware of the list of connected peers.
+This approach, however, has two disadvantages.

+The first is the possible repetition of code in every reactor to retrieve the information or to implement the broadcast action; there is also no indication that the reactor's implementation would be easier to read or more efficient.
+The second problem is the fact that the set of connected peers known by a reactor and the actual set of connected peers maintained by the `Switch` are not always the same.
+While most of the time they should be identical, during the procedure to add or remove a peer, the state at some reactors might differ from the state at the `Switch`.
+Reactors' implementation of such methods would therefore keep that possibility in mind.

 ## `Peer` instances